winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/01-Setup.md

 <YourProject>/Plugins/GameFeatures/ShooterCTF/
 ```

 If the `Plugins/GameFeatures/` folder doesn't exist, create it.
-If you cloned this whole repository, the path is already correct.

 ## 4. Enable the plugin